grimme-lab/qc2-teaching/doc/scf.rst

 .. admonition:: Exercise 10

-   1. Allocate enough space to store the two electron integrals.
+   1. Allocate enough space to store the two-electron integrals.
-   2. Create a (nested) loop to calculate all two electron integrals.
+   2. Create a (nested) loop to calculate all two-electron integrals.

 .. admonition:: Exercise 11

-   The four-center integrals have a eight-fold symmetry relation we want to use when calculating such an expensive integral to speed up the calculation.
+   The four-center integrals have an eight-fold symmetry relation we want to use when calculating such an expensive integral to speed up the calculation.
    Rewrite your loops to only calculate the unique integrals: